Twenty-first-century companies need 21st-century skills. But, are B-schools losing their edge in providing these skills?

 Well, maybe in accounting things haven’t changed much and the few things that change in GAAP (generally accepted accounting principles) quickly make it into the classroom.
 But, most college courses haven’t changed much in the last 20 years.

-There are lots of reason for b-schools losing their edge.
+There are lots of reasons for b-schools losing their edge.

 First, back in the mid-’50s, studies commissioned by the Ford and Carnegie foundation found b-schools lacking.
 The study showed b-schools focused too much on vocational skills in courses taught by mediocre faculty.
 The response was to create a body of theory and focus course around that theory, which has reduced the application of theory to practice.